maksyuki/TaichiGAME/README.md

 $ python3 testbed.py
 ```

 > NOTE: When running code, you maybe notice terminal print some informations like `[Taichi] version 0.8.7, llvm 10.0.0, commit 1c3c705a, osx, python 3.8.8`.
-We have tested TaichiGAME under `taichi>=0.7`.
-Your output maybe different from ours, but it doesn't matter.
+I have tested TaichiGAME under `taichi>=0.7`.
+Your output maybe different from mine, but it doesn't matter.

 ### Testbed control
  - Press `left arrow` or `right arrow` key to switch different frames.